 Eight steps for business analysis:

-Contingency planning is developing responses in advance for various situations that might impact your business.
+Continuity planning is developing responses in advance for various situations that might impact your business.
 Although negative events probably come to mind first, a good contingency plan should also address positive events that might disrupt operations - such as a very large order.

-The Importance of Contingency Planning
+The Importance of Continuity Planning

 Your business has the possibility of a situation that adversely impacts operations.
 If the response to the situation is poor, it might have a dramatic impact on the future of the business, such as loss of customers, loss of data, or even the loss of your business.

 A good continuity plan should include any event that might disrupt operations.

 Here are some specific areas to include in the plan:

 BMS can develop and implement a Cost of Quality (COQ) program for your business.

 What is it costing your business to produce poor products or services?

 Cost of quality (COQ) is defined as a methodology that allows your business to determine the extent to which its resources are used for activities that prevent poor quality, that appraise the quality of your business products or services, and that result from internal and external failures.